eul94458/MHRPDJ/README.md

 Location data itself is a compond data like (y_x).
 Let say there is a grid system constitute 800\*800 cells.
 We are searching for (a_b).
 The first method to do this is to search the exact coordinate (a_b) in a linear search fashion.
 As there are 800\*\*2 combinations of x and y, therefore for the worse case which if the target is (799_799), search time is 800\*\*2.

 So the second method is to design a database struture enhence faster searching inherently.
 Instead of storing the location as a single entity like (y_x), it would be better if it is stored as seperated entities (y),(x).
 Thus we search for the first entity, and then the second.
-Seching time is only the double of 800 even though we are using linear search.
+Searching time is only the double of 800 even though we are using linear search.

 Therefore, each attribute should be stored as the following: